At ICHS we believe that addiction to prescription pain medication and heroin can be treated successfully.

 Schedule an Assessment at One of Our Neighborhood Clinic Locations

-To learn more about ICHS’ Suboxone Treatment Program, please schedule a 30-minute assessment with one of ICHS’ behavioral health providers, at one of the following ICHS clinics:
+To learn more about ICHS’s Suboxone Treatment Program, please schedule a 30-minute assessment with one of ICHS’s behavioral health providers, at one of the following ICHS clinics:

 ICHS Suboxone Treatment FAQs